-Defense Base Act Explained
+How Defense Base Act Insurance Works

 The Defense Base Act (DBA) was passed in 1941, a few months before the United States entered World War II.
-Its initial purpose was to provide workers’ compensation benefits to civilian employees working overseas for private contractors on U.S. military bases.
+Its initial purpose was to provide workers’ compensation benefits to civilian employees working overseas for private contractors on military bases.
 The DBA was later expanded to include additional groups.

-- Public work contracts with any U.S. government agency: This includes construction and service contracts in connection with national defense or with war activities outside the U.S. So if company B employs workers in connection with a bridge-building project it has undertaken in Turkey under a contract with the U.S. Army, they’re covered.
+- Public work contracts with any U.S. government agency: This includes construction and service contracts in connection with national defense or with war activities outside the U.S. So if company B employs workers in connection with a bridge-building project it has undertaken in Turkey under a contract with the U.S. Army, they’re included.

-- For American employers providing welfare or similar services outside the U.S. for the benefit of the Armed Forces: For example, if United Service Organization (USO) employees visit U.S. military bases overseas to deliver care packages, they’re covered.
+- For American employers providing welfare or similar services outside the U.S. for the benefit of the Armed Forces: For example, if United Service Organization (USO) employees visit U.S. military bases overseas to deliver care packages, they’re included.

 The DBA is an extension of the Longshore and Harbor Workers Compensation Act (LHWCA), a federal law that provides benefits to land-based maritime workers who are injured on the job.
 The LHWCA affords the same types of benefits as state workers’ comp laws, including medical care, short- and long-term disability, and rehabilitation.
 However, the federal program may be more generous than some state workers’ comp laws.